 Typically this examination will be scheduled during the semester in which the student completes their coursework.
 This examination must consist of both a written examination and a subsequent oral component.
+Typically the written examination is comprised of questions provided in advance by the committee to which the student formally responds outside of the classroom setting over a defined, two to four week period.
 If a conventional test is used, two days of assessment are typical and the major professor is responsible for proctoring the exam.
 The student's Ph.D. committee faculty may specify what, if any, resources the student will be permitted access to during each portion of the examination.